-We investigated quantum heat transport through a trapped ion in several regimes of the coupling strength $\Omega$ and ion-laser detuning $\delta$.
-The heat current was driven by a reservoir coupled to the electronic part of the ion, and another coupled to the motional part.
-Since we considered couplings well into the strong regime, the use of the dressed master equation (DME) formalism became necessary.
-The current, then, was calculated for the steady state of the DME.
+We investigated quantum heat transport through a trapped ion in various regimes of the coupling strength $\Omega$ and ion-laser detuning $\delta$.
+The heat current was driven by one reservoir coupled to the electronic part of the ion and another coupled to the motional part.
+Given that we considered couplings well into the strong regime, the use of the dressed master equation (DME) formalism was necessary.
+The current was calculated for the steady state of the DME.

-We found that the heat current forms an intriguing circular pattern in the $\delta \times \Omega$ space.
-The current maxima fall close to the circles $\delta^2 + \Omega^2 = (m \nu)^2$, for an integer $m$ multiple of the trap frequency $\nu$.
-Interestingly, it was recently shown \cite{tassis2023} that in the first circular sector, $\delta^2 + \Omega^2 = \nu^2$, it is possible to approximate, in a unitarily rotated frame, the trapped ion Hamiltonian to that of a Jaynes-Cummings model.
-This could assist future investigations of this system, since the JCM is an exactly solvable model.
-To the best of our knowledge, no such approximations are yet known for the other circular sectors.

-Furthermore, we also observed that the residual coherence in the steady state, calculated with the canonical basis, also follows a similar circular pattern.
-When the hot reservoir is coupled to the motional part, we observed that current maxima correlate to sudden drops in the residual coherence.
-While, for the case of the hot reservoir coupled to the electronic reservoir, we had sudden peaks of leftover coherence when the current was maximal.
+We found that the heat current forms an intriguing circular pattern in the $(\delta, \Omega)$ space.
+The current maxima fall close to the circles $\delta^2 + \Omega^2 = (m \nu)^2$, for an integer $m$, where $\nu$ is the trap frequency.
+Furthermore, we observed that the coherence in the steady state, calculated with the decoupled basis, exhibits similar circular patterns, but with a notable distinction: it is not always the maximum that aligns with the circular lines.
+When the hot reservoir is coupled to the motional part, we observed that current maxima correlate with sudden drops in the residual coherence.
+Conversely, when the hot reservoir is coupled to the electronic part, we observed sudden peaks of leftover coherence when the current was maximal.

-Other properties we investigated were differential heat conductivity and heat rectification.
-For the first, it was observed that, in the vast majority of parameter ranges considered, the system presents negative differential heat conductivity when one of the reservoirs was brought close to zero temperature.
-This means that, in those regions, the current presents nonmonotonic behaviour, decreasing as the temperature gradient increases.
-As for the heat rectification, a large asymmetry in the current was observed throughout the parameter space when the reservoirs were swapped.
+Other properties we investigated included differential heat conductivity and heat rectification, where we observed a rich phenomenology as the coupling strength $\Omega$ was varied.
 This may inspire applications such as thermal rectifiers and thermal diodes within this pivotal quantum technology setup.
 Finally, our study lays the foundation for further investigations into heat transport across controlled quantum systems.